16bitglitch/elmyra/README.md

  Here is a list of changes:

-*Pitch for each oscillator now cos from ultra low frequency clicks to approx 2x the stock max pitch
+*Pitch for each oscillator now goes from ultra low frequency clicks to approx 2x the stock max pitch

 *Random oscillator noise was removed by default, and now lives on the Mod Knob.
 Increase noise along side the usual mod function